 I usually use this broiled salmon recipe and just make the wild rice in my rice cooker.
 Since Malloree refuses to love rice (<—whyyyy?)
 I had some left over, so I saved it and decided to throw into a salad with a few other ingredients that I had laying around.

 Yes, rice in salads is totally a thing and a great way to use up leftover and to bulk up a salad when you don’t have a lot of add-ins.
 Plus texturally, it adds a little something-something to a salad that I just can’t explain.

 So this beauty is one of my latest and greatest salad adventures.
 And I’m in love.
-This roasted sweet potatoes wild rice arugula salad is topped with pomegranate seeds, chopped toasted hazel nuts and goat cheese. <— a flavor combo that is utterly out of this world GOOD!
+Roasted sweet potatoes wild rice arugula salad is topped with pomegranate seeds, chopped toasted hazel nuts and goat cheese. <— a flavor combo that is utterly out of this world GOOD!

 To Make This Sweet Potato Wild Rice Arugula Salad You Will Need: